-In all of the CICM past exams, the topic of haemostatic resuscitation has only come up once, as part (b) of Question 20 from the first paper of 2011.
+In all of the CICM past exams, the topic of haemostatic resuscitation has only come up twice, as part (b) of Question 20 from the first paper of 2011 and Question 23 from the first paper of 2022.
 In addition to this, one other SAQ (Question 10 from the first paper of 2020) had asked about the strategies one could use to decrease the PRBC transfusion requirements in an acutely bleeding trauma patient, which is essentially a question about haemostatic resuscitation.

 There is a lot written on this topic- much more than an exhausted exam candidate can be expected to internalise.
 As always, LITFL says it best.
 For a good long-form review, one may turn either to Heiko Lier et al (2008) or to this 2016 dissertation by Lana Castellucci.
 The Critical Bleeding/Massive Tranfusion Module from the National Blood Authority is the definitive resource for the "official position".
 The main message is the management of the "lethal triad" - correction of hypothermia, acidosis and coagulopathy.
 At the same time, it is important to limit the total amount of infused crystalloid, so as to avoid excessive organ oedema.

 Traditional methods of trauma resuscitation were "unbalanced".
 Historically, vast volumes of crystalloid would be funnelled into the patient in order to restore the circulating volume, with occasional units of packed cells thrown in randomly whenever the haemoglobin result comes back low.
 Then, when coags become abnormal, other blood products would be used.
 The goal was to flog the patient with fluid boluses, with the goal being a normal arterial blood pressure.
 This carried on for some time, even though from the literature of the period (eg. Shoemaker at al, 1976) it seems the disadvantages of this approach were already clear.